© 2020 Baptist Health. All Rights Reserved.

 Caleb Lewis, Senior Chaplain

 Chaplain Lewis has been with Baptist Health since 2015.
 He graduated from Southwestern Baptist Theological Seminary with an MDiv and is pursuing his Doctorate of Ministry degree at Midwestern Baptist Theological Seminary.
 Prior to that he was a chaplain with the Central Arkansas Veterans Healthcare System and worked on a grant with the South Central Mental Illness Research, Education, and Clinical Center.
 He is also a bi-vocational pastor at Anchor Baptist Church in Brown Springs, Arkansas.
 Caleb is married to Brooke and they have two sons.

-Michael Rogers, certified Association of Clinical Pastoral Education (ACPE) Educator
+Dr. Michael Rogers, Director of Pastoral Care and certified Association of Clinical Pastoral Education (ACPE) Educator

 Chaplain Rogers has been with Baptist Health since 2019.
 He graduated with a B.A. degree in Pastoral Ministries and Bible from Columbia International University, Columbia, SC, and a Master of Theology degree from Dallas Theological Seminary, Dallas, TX.
-He is ABD status for his Doctorate of Ministry in Transformative Leadership from Colgate Rochester Crozer Divinity School, Rochester, NY.
+He earned his Doctorate of Ministry in Transformative Leadership from Colgate Rochester Crozer Divinity School, Rochester, NY.

 Michael is endorsed by the North American Mission Board (Southern Baptist) and duly aligned with the National Baptist.
-He became an ACPE certified educator November, 2018.
-He has also served as Senior Pastor, assistant pastor, and as an adjunct religious instructor.
+He became an ACPE certified educator in November 2018.
+He has also served as Senior Pastor, assistant pastor, and adjunct religious instructor.
 Michael is an accomplished organist, loves listening to music, and is an avid sports fan.
 He also enjoys spending time with his wife, Teresa, and their beautiful daughter.

 Monty Self, Senior Chaplain